The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

-Defences to a claim under CPA 1987 fall into four main categories:
+Defences to a claim under the Consumer Protection Act 1987 (CPA 1987) fall into four main categories:

 the injured person has been unable to discharge the burden of proof